maziac/DeZog/README.md

 These are the options:

-- the [CSpect](http://www.cspect.org) emulator (known to be interoperable is version 2.19.3.0)
+- the [CSpect](http://www.cspect.org) emulator (known to be interoperable is version 2.19.7.1)
-- the [ZEsarUX](https://github.com/chernandezba/zesarux) emulator (known to be interoperable is version 10.3.
-Older versions are not compatible.)
+- the [ZEsarUX](https://github.com/chernandezba/zesarux) emulator (known to be interoperable is version 11.0.
+Versions older than 10.3 are not compatible.)
 - [MAME](https://www.mamedev.org/release.html) (known to be interoperable is version 0.242)

+Note: The version numbers given here are versions that I have used myself.
+Newer versions probably also work, but I can't judge that myself.

 The different DeZog/emulator configurations have different advantages.
 But which one you choose mainly depends on your personal preference.